gmura70/HOL-2025/README.md

 https://techzone.ibm.com/my/reservations/create/62ab7e6c79c3250017398d8b

+Choose a deployment zone that makes sense to you - typically this would be close to where your Control Hub is, but take into account the location of any external sources/targets that you might want to add to the Lab environment and that are not contained in this VM (e.g. Snowflake, Databricks, etc.).

 Once the VM is up and running follow these steps:

 1. download the SSH key to your laptop and store it in ~/.ssh/ directory (by default its name is pem_ibmcloudvsi_download.pem)